automationcloud/robot/README.md

 await job.waitForCompletion();
 ```

-Local execution is facilitated by `@automationcloud/local-robot` package which should be installed separately.
+Local execution is facilitated by `@automationcloud/local-robot` package.
-In this example, `robot` instance creates automation jobs which are executed by its embedded [Autopilot Engine](https://github.com/automationcloud/autopilot).
-The Job is an interface to your automation, which can be switched transparently to a [cloud setup](#executing-scripts-in-automation-cloud) without amending your business logic.
+Under the hood, `robot` instance creates automation jobs which are executed by its embedded [Autopilot Engine](https://github.com/automationcloud/autopilot).

 ### Chrome Setup